aymanbagabas/Huawei-WMI/README.md

+**NOTE: Since this driver is now part of the Linux kernel, this repository will be used for testing and development purposes.**

 # Huawei WMI Hotkeys Driver
 This Linux driver enables the extra keys on Huawei laptops.
 So far, it has been tested on these models:
 * Matebook X